 Pension Plans.
-As discussed in Note 5(a) to the consolidated financial statements, we participate in CenterPoint Energy's qualified and non-qualified pension plans covering substantially all employees.
-We recorded pension cost of \$45 million, \$36 million and \$27 million for the years ended December 31, 2016, 2015 and 2014, respectively, of which \$20 million, \$16 million and \$25 million impacted pre-tax earnings.
-Our actuarially determined pension and other postemployment expense for 2016 and 2015 in excess of the amounts being recovered through rates is being deferred for rate making purposes.
-Pension cost for 2017 is expected to be \$42 million, of which we expect approximately \$20 million to impact pre-tax earnings after effecting such deferrals, based on an expected return on plan assets of 6.00% and a discount rate of 4.15% as of December 31, 2016.
+As discussed in Note 5(a) to our consolidated financial statements, we participate in CenterPoint Energy's qualified and non-qualified pension plans covering substantially all employees.
+We recorded pension cost of \$42 million, \$45 million and \$36 million for the years ended December 31, 2017, 2016 and 2015, respectively, of which \$23 million, \$20 million and \$16 million impacted pre-tax earnings.
+Our actuarially determined pension and other postemployment expense for 2017 and 2016 that is greater or less than the amounts being recovered through rates is deferred as a regulatory asset or liability, respectively.
+Pension cost for 2018 is expected to be \$25 million, of which we expect approximately \$21 million to impact pre-tax earnings after effecting such deferrals and capitalization, based on an expected return on plan assets of 6.00% and a discount rate of 3.65% as of December 31, 2017.
 Future changes in plan asset returns, assumed discount rates and various other factors related to the pension plans will impact our future pension expense and liabilities.
 We cannot predict with certainty what these factors will be in the future.